*This is a sample chapter from the revised Home Run Edition. Cover by IMbeta.

 “Roger,” said the lead voice.
 “Engage when ready.”

 “Target secured,” a voice said.
-A glimmer of light caught her attention below.
-There, in a pile, were Zack Gunn’s two Diamond Knight guards.
+A glimmer of light caught her attention.
+Zack Gunn’s two Diamond Knight guards laid in a pile.

 “Proceed north,” said the leader, “I’ve secured a place in the engineering department.”
-Alex looked there, and was shocked by what she saw.
+Alex looked there, and her eyes opened wide.

-A figure stood in the doorway of an auto shop.
-Despite the distance, she clearly saw that he wore a red cape covering his right shoulder, concealing his arm.
-He was a Royal Guard, sworn defender of the Crown.
+Despite the distance, she clearly saw a figure in the doorway of an auto shop, wearing a red cape over his right shoulder, concealing his arm.
+He was a Royal Guard, sworn defender of The Crown.

-Alex watched him and regretted having eaten so much.
+Alex watched him and regretted eating so much.

-The auto shop was lined with metal-working equipment including acetylene torches and arc welders.
-A stripped ZVX Turbocharger sat in the center of the floor, getting its mangled roll cage reinforced after a crazy weekend in the desert.
-The driver’s-side door was removed and the sporty bucket seat was sitting beside it.
-Gunn was thrown backwards onto the black cushion and safety harness.
+The college’s auto shop was lined with metal-working equipment including acetylene torches and arc welders.
+A stripped two-door ZVX Turbocharger sat in the center of the floor, getting its mangled roll cage reinforced after a crazy weekend in the desert.
+The driver’s-side door was missing, and the sporty bucket seat sat on the floor nearby.
+Zack Gunn was pushed backwards onto the black cushion and safety harness.

-The Royal Guard that approached had light brown hair cut diagonally to the back left and close to the scalp on the sides.
+The Royal Guard that stood above him had light brown hair cut diagonally to the back left and buzzed on the sides.
 The diamond badge on his right lapel had a silver star on the pitcher’s mound rather than the four bases, which was customary for Drake’s Diamond Knights.
-It indicated that he was a captain in the Royal Guard, the unit charged with protecting the Diamond Family.
+It indicated that he was a captain.

 “I’m sorry for resorting to such drastic measures, Mr. Gunn,” the captain said, “but we’re desperate.”